Categories

 1969 TV broadcast of the launch of the Apollo 11 Saturn V rocket which carried astronauts Neil Armstrong, Buzz Aldrin, and Michael Collins to the Moon.
 Armstrong and Aldrin landed the lunar module “Eagle” and became the first humans to set foot on another celestial body.
 Collins piloted the command module “Columbia” in its orbit around the Moon.

-And below the raw clip from Camera E-8 on the launch umbilical tower/mobile launch program of Apollo 11.
-See how a powerful beast the Saturn V was.
+Below is the raw clip from Camera E-8 on the launch umbilical tower/mobile launch program of Apollo 11.
+See how powerful beast the Saturn V was.

 This clip is raw from Camera E-8 on the launch umbilical tower/mobile launch program of Apollo 11, July 16, 1969.